brefphp/bref/docs/frameworks/symfony.md

             - ${bref:layer.console} # The "console" layer
 ```

-Now we still have a few modifications to do on the application to make it compatible with AWS Lambda.
+We still have a few modifications to do on the application to make it compatible with AWS Lambda.

 Since [the filesystem is readonly](/docs/environment/storage.md) except for `/tmp` we need to customize where the cache and the logs are stored in the `src/Kernel.php` file.
-This is done by adding 2 new methods to the class:
+This is done by adding 2 new methods to the `Kernel` class:

 ```php
     public function getLogDir()